TaiPhamD/EFIBootSelector/README.md

 # EFIBootSelector

 This app allows you to change the default EFI boot order and to set your next EFI boot.
-Must run with admin privileges in order for the app to change EFI variables.

 ![](https://github.com/TaiPhamD/EFIBootSelector/blob/main/EFIBOOTSELECTOR.jpg)